 International shipments can also take time to clear international customs in their destination country.
 Be sure to fill out the proper documentation for your packages so there aren’t any unnecessary delays for your customers.

 Most major mail carriers have resources to help you navigate customs for international shipping:

 - USPS Customs Forms

 2. How do I safely package my products for freight shipping?

 While freight shipping might be a must-have for your business, it has its own unique challenges that you’ll need to consider to safely ship your products.
-Freight shipping requires you to follow specific packaging guidelines since improper packaging can lead to product damage and missed shipments.
+Freight shipping requires you to follow specific packaging guidelines, since improper packaging can lead to product damage and missed shipments.

-The packaging requirements for freight shipping are very different than standard guidelines for parcel and mail delivery.
+The packaging requirements for freight shipping are very different from standard guidelines for parcel and mail delivery.
 While it’s best to check with your carrier to find out their specific requirements for shipping, here are some general guidelines that will help your shipment arrive in good condition: